 If you're curious about getting a paracervical block, you should speak to your doctor for more information.

-5 Steps to Get a Paracervical Block
+5 Steps To Get A Paracervical Block

 Paracervical blocks are rarely given anymore due to the severity of the side effects for the unborn baby.
 Common side effects from the paracervical block include fetal distress, reduced muscle tone in newborn, newborn fussiness and a decrease in newborn reflexes.